Registration of the asylum application

 At the screening interview, fingerprints are taken and the route of travel is inquired into.
 The asylum seeker is asked basic details of their claim.
 Although confidential space is now provided for interviewing at the Croydon screening unit, there is no supervised childcare for this first stage of the process.[18]
 The lack of childcare provision at the AIU remains an obstacle to disclosure of sensitive information such as an experience of torture or rape since children may be in the same room as the parent while information on the basis of the claim is taken.

-There is no provision for publicly funded legal assistance at the screening interview except for unaccompanied children.
+There is no provision for publicly funded legal assistance to attend the screening interview except for unaccompanied children.
 Applicants who have applied from within the UK may have had legal advice prior to screening, but those applying at a port will not have had that opportunity.
 The Screening Unit does not have direct access to appointments for legal representatives, but officers can use a public access part of the government website called ‘Find a Legal Adviser’ which enables a search for contact details of legal representatives listed by subject matter and by region.
 The officer can search in the region where the asylum seeker is going to be sent for initial accommodation (see Reception Conditions).
-There is no obligation on screening offices to help in finding legal representation.
+There is no obligation on screening officers to help in finding legal representation and in practice this is unlikely to happen.

 Registration of unaccompanied children